hyoungjoojin/notes/content/database-systems/query-execution/_index.md

 In a query plan, data can either be pulled from the child operators or pushed from the child operators.

-### Top-to-Bottom Approach
+### Pull-based Approach

-The top-to-bottom approach is the pull-based approach, where the parent operator requests data from the child operators.
+The pull-based approach, or top-to-bottom approach, is where the parent operator requests data from the child operators.
 Here, the parent blocks until the child operator returns.
 This comes at the cost of increased function calls and branching.

-### Bottom-to-Top Approach
+### Push-based Approach

-The bottom-to-top approach is the push-based approach, where the child operator pushes data to the parent operator.
+The push-based approach, or bottom-to-top approach, is where the child operator pushes data to the parent operator.
 Here, a global scheduler watches over the entire tree of operators and executes them.
 This allows for a more tighter control over caches and registers in the pipeline.